TheRealTurtler/Audio-Video-Scripts/README.md

 # Audio-Video-Scripts
 Collection of various scripts to edit audio and/or video files.

+Important settings are contained near the top of each script.

 # add_audio_track_mt
 Adds an audio track to a video file.
-All settings are contained in a info.xml file.
+All settings are contained in an info.xml file.

 Primary purpose is to add german audio tracks to english videos.

 This version is multi-threaded.

 # add_audio_track_st